readium/architecture/proposals/000-decorator-api.md

 This proposal focuses on the core use case which is highlighting a text range.
 But the Decorator API is not limited to static or even visual decorations.

 For example, we can "highlight" a portion of an audio resource by raising the volume or playing an audio cue when reaching the target time.
 Or display subtitles over a movie resource.
 Both of these examples rely on [Media Fragments](https://www.w3.org/TR/media-frags/) in the `Locator` to decorate a portion of the media.

+### Additional Interactions

+This proposal introduces only a single decoration interaction: `Activate`.
+We could extend this enum to add secondary interactions (press and hold) or hints (hover).